cmanon/wp-strava/readme.txt

 4. Latest Map Widget - shows a map of your most recent activity.
 5. Latest Map Widget Settings - settings for the Latest Map Widget.
 You can limit your activity by minimum distance to show only longer efforts.
 6. Activity Shortcode - Shows a map of activity with some statistics.
 7. Activity Shortcode Settings - An example activity shortcode.
-The athlete_token parameter is only needed if your site is connected to multiple athlete accounts.
+The client_id parameter is only needed if your site is connected to multiple athlete accounts.
 8. Route Shortcode - Shows a map of a route.
 9. Route Shortcode Settings - An example route shortcode.
 Add markers=true to show green/red start/stop points.
 10. Activities Shortcode - Shows latest athlete activity in a page or post.
 11. Activities Shortcode Settings - An example activities shortcode.
-The athlete_token parameter is only needed if your site is connected to multiple athlete accounts.
+The client_id parameter is only needed if your site is connected to multiple athlete accounts.

 == Changelog ==